Arnavion/PyTPFanControl/README.md

 PyTPFanControl is a Linux clone of troubadix's TPFanControl.
-It uses the sysfs/procfs interface exposed by the thinkpad-acpi kernel module to allow you to monitor and control the temperature and fan speeds of your Thinkpad.
+It uses the sysfs interface exposed by the thinkpad-acpi kernel module to allow you to monitor and control the temperature and fan speeds of your Thinkpad.

 ### Usage
     /path/to/tpfc.py